 Performing a fraud risk self-assessment is an important risk management step.
 But given the likelihood of fraud and what’s at stake, many organizations benefit from bringing in an independent professional to conduct a fraud risk assessment.

 - Revenue recognition and lease accounting compliance.
 The combined effect of these two Financial Accounting Standards Board (FASB) rules is just starting to be felt by accounting departments in private companies.
-The true impact will come during preparation for 2020 and 2021 audits.
+The true impact will come during preparation for audits in the next few years.

 Fortune favors the prepared.
 Audit committees should check that their organizations are on track with their implementation roadmaps.
 The committee should consider: